Accurate Models of NVIDIA Tensor Cores: Results

-Moreover, the emulated models are also designed to match the GPU outputs in exceptional cases (\texttt{NaN}, \texttt{Inf}, or \texttt{-Inf}), even though such values are not considered valid, meaningful, or desirable in mathematical or machine-learning computations.
-We have tested expressions such as $\infty \pm \infty$, $\pm(\texttt{Inf} \times \texttt{Inf})$, and $\texttt{NaN} \pm \texttt{Inf}$, both as direct inputs and as overflow scenarios where finite accumulations lead to $\pm \texttt{Inf}$ in the supported output formats.
+Moreover, the emulated models were also updated to match the GPU outputs in exceptional cases (\texttt{NaN}, \texttt{Inf}, or \texttt{-Inf}) via expressions such as $\infty \pm \infty$, $\pm(\texttt{Inf} \times \texttt{Inf})$, and $\texttt{NaN} \pm \texttt{Inf}$, both as direct inputs and as overflow scenarios where finite accumulations lead to $\pm \texttt{Inf}$ in the supported output formats.
 Consistent with GPU behavior, \texttt{NaN} takes precedence whenever it appears.